 It also pairs well with pickles, including quick pickles and pickled red onions.

-You can keep the leftovers in the fridge, in an airtight container, for up to 4 days.
+You can keep the leftovers in an airtight container in the fridge for up to 4 days.
 I keep them in a glass food storage container, as shown in the image below.

 Reheat them covered in the microwave at 50% power, or add them cold to a salad.
 I sometimes use them in this Cobb salad instead of chicken.
 Here's a photo of the cold leftovers arranged on the simplest salad - lettuce, tomatoes, kalamata olives, and a drizzle of ranch dressing.